How Do I Adopt A Collie?

 Follow the link - left - for details of the dogs we have for rehoming, or read on for an explanation of our rehoming process.

 Very often we are asked what is the procedure when visiting our rescue centre and how the system for rehoming a dog takes place - so we hope the below helps.
 Of course this should only be seen as a guide, each prospective new owner and their individual circumstances may require a slightly different approach.
 The answers to some specific questions can be found in the Question & Answer section and we would recommend you read these as they do highlight certain parts of our rehoming procedure that are important, for example regarding all members of the family coming to meet a new dog and certain polices regarding rehoming to a home with an un-neutered dog.
 Of course the first part is to visit the centre.
 From the B5013 at its junction with Bellamour Way, Colton there are signs leading to Border Collie Trust.
 Heathway is easy to find but don't be fooled when you get to what seems to be the end of the road - follow the narrow track which leads to our kennels.
-The Kennels page will give you all the information about where we are and how to get to us, but if in doubt about directions please email us or ring the office (01889 577058 Monday to Friday 9am to 4.30pm) beforehand to obtain them.
+The Kennels page will give you all the information about where we are and how to get to us, but if in doubt about directions please email us or ring us on 01889 577058 beforehand to obtain them.
+Monday to Friday our admin office is open from 9am to 4:30pm to take any phone calls.
+At weekends the phone is diverted to kennel staff who may be busy with our "guests" or customers so please do try again if there's no reply.

 Having parked in the car park visitors are asked to introduce themselves at Reception which is contained within the rehoming block (on the left as you walk down the driveway from the car park) If there is no member of staff present in Reception, please use the bell which is on the wall straight in front of you as you enter the building.
 Bear in mind staff may be out in the grounds exercising or working with dogs.